Phone: (804) 633-6212

 In modern times, Bowling Green is located along Virginia State Route 2, one of the two earlier highways between Richmond and Fredericksburg.
 In later years, U.S. Route 301 was built through the area, connecting Richmond with Baltimore, Maryland with what was effectively an eastern bypass of the Washington, area for north-south traffic along the U.S. East Coast.
 A new road, Virginia State Route 207 was established from Bowling Green west to Carmel Church, where it intersects Interstate 95 and U.S. Route 1, major north-south highways.

 In 1941, the United States government acquired 77,000 acres (310 km2) of Caroline County to the north and east of Bowling Green and established the A.P.
-Hill Military Reservation.
-Known in modern times as Fort A.P.
-Hill, it was named for a Virginia military hero, U.S. Army, and later Confederate General Ambrose Powell Hill, who was killed just before the end of the War in 1865, in 2023, it was renamed Fort Walker.
+Hill Military Reservation, renamed Fort Walker in 2023.
 At the massive complex, thousands of regular military and reserve troops undergo training each year.
 It has also been the site of national Jamboree gatherings of the Boy Scouts of America.